SushilaGadal91/AI_Tagging_Sys/outputs/tagging_unified.md

   "pageName": "BillType"
 }
 ```
-- **Implementation**: Track the selection of the 'Home Internet' bill type option.
+- **Implementation**: Track the selection of the 'Home Internet' option when the corresponding tile is clicked.
-- **Risks**: Event may not fire if the onClick is not triggered, Incorrect eVar value if not set properly
+- **Risks**: Event may not fire if the click handler is not correctly implemented., Potential for duplicate events if not properly managed.

 ```jsx
    5:   const pick=(type)=>nav('/enter-number',{state:{billType:type}});